How Trump’s D.C. hotel works to help swamp the drain

 “Only fools, or worse, are saying that our money losing Post Office makes money with Amazon,” President Donald J. Trump tweeted on April 2, 2018.
 It was just one of the president’s many jabs at Amazon, repeatedly claiming that the U.S. Postal Service, which has a deal with the e-commerce giant to deliver packages on Sundays, is losing billions of dollars at the expense of U.S. taxpayers.

 But one former post office appears to have made money from Amazon recently—the Trump International Hotel, D.C., which is located at the city’s historical Old Post Office (after the Trump Organization negotiated a long-term lease of the building from the government).
-The five-star luxury hotel has become a prime hangout for corporate lobbyists and foreign government officials who appear to be trying to curry favor with the Trump administration by spending money on dinner, booking expensive suites, and holding corporate events (rates start at $1,000 per day, plus $4,000 food and beverage minimum).
+The five-star luxury hotel has become a prime hangout for corporate lobbyists and foreign government officials who appear to be trying to curry favor with the Trump administration by spending money on dinner, booking expensive suites, and holding corporate events (rates start at $1,000 per day, plus $4,000 food and beverage minimum and range up to $1,500 plus $22,000 food and beverage minimum to rent the hotel’s Old Post Office Pavilion).
 A month and a half ago, Amazon Web Services (AWS), Amazon’s cloud computing division, which claims to serve more than 2,000 government agencies, was a silver sponsor of a major conference of government contractors held at the the five-star luxury hotel.

 The 2018 Alfresco Government Summit on May 22 promised to help attendees from “all levels of government and industry” . . . “get real about where your agency is when it comes to phasing out paper, streamlining business processes, and leveraging the power of open source and cloud technologies.”
 Three U.S. government career employees also attended the summit.